DavidZajicek/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 4-print_most_numbers.c - Print the numbers 0 to 9, but not 2 or 4
 5-more_numbers.c - print 0-14 10 times, each on a new line
-6-print_line.c - write a function that draws a straight line in the terminal
+6-print_line.c - write a function that draws a straight line in the terminal 7-print_diagonal.c - Print a diagonal line using \